 The greatest heist in the history of the World?
 I have no doubt about it.

-But there is something else going on here – each country’s experience of colonisation was markably different.
+But there is something else going on here – each country’s experience of colonisation was different.
 In the same way that it’s easy to count Africa as one country (as I hope you have seen over the last seven months, it’s not!), it’s easy to see the history of Africa as one big shared history in which all the colonial powers were proper rotten to the territories they invaded – however, that’s not entirely the case.
 Some were more rotten than others.
 It would be fair to say that the Belgians probably have the most to apologise for – their conduct in The Congo is up there with The Holocaust as the greatest crime against humanity in the history of the world, but the Brits weren’t blameless, killing 26,000 white Afrikaner woman and children in the world’s first concentration camps in the 1899-1902 Boer War.

-Even so, each country in Africa experienced a different form of colonialism to its neighbours, yet all (with the exception of Botwana) collapsed into chaos once the colonial powers pulled out.
-In countries like Angola, were the Portuguese pulled out overnight leaving just three university graduates in the entire nation, it’s not hard to figure out why the Angolans spent the proceeding thirty years was spent gleefully massacring each other.
+Even so, each country in Africa experienced a different form of colonialism to its neighbours, yet all (with the exception of Botswana) collapsed into chaos once the colonial powers pulled out.
+In countries like Angola, were the Portuguese pulled out overnight leaving just three university graduates in the entire nation, it’s not hard to figure out why the Angolans spent the proceeding thirty years was spent massacring each other.
 In countries like Rwanda, in which a successful ‘divide and rule’ policy had been adopted by the Belgians you could almost draw a straight line to the genocide that came close to destroying that nation back in 1994.

-Africa is indeed a stain on the conscience of the world, not for what was done in the past, but because of our failure to do what needs to be done today.
+Africa is indeed a stain on the conscience of the world, not just for what was done in the past, but because of our failure to do what needs to be done today.
 Band-Aid was actually a very good name, for charity only puts a sticking plaster over the problems of modern Africa.
 It is only by decisive – and smart – action on behalf of the UN and other inter-governmental bodies that the cancer that is deep-routed in almost all African governments can be cut out and the people here can, for the first time in history, be free.
-The shame we feel in the West about our colonial past should not hold us back.
+The (albeit justified) shame we feel in the West about our colonial past should not hold us back.
 If we continue to fail, the genocide in Rwanda in 1994 will look like small fry compared to the horrors that our grandchildren will be intrigued and sickened to know why we didn’t anything to prevent.

 Anyway, back to The Odyssey…